mergeability/mergeable/docs/README.md

       # list of validators.
 Specify one or more.
       - do: {{validator}}
         {{option}}: # name of an option supported by the validator.
-          regex: {{expression}} # where regex is a nested option
+          {{sub-option}}: {{value}} # an option can have have one or more sub-options.
-    pass: # list of actions.
+    pass: # list of actions to be excuted if all validaton passes.
 Specify one or more.
 Omit this tag if no actions are needed.
       - do: {{action}}
-    fail: # list of actions.
+    fail: # list of actions to be executed when at least one validation fails.
 Specify one or more.
 Omit this tag if no actions are needed.
       - do: {{action}}
-    error: # list of actions.
+    error: # list of actions to be executed when at least one validator throws an error.
 Specify one or more.
 Omit this tag if no actions are needed.
       - do: {{action}}
 ```

 Take a look at some [example recipes](#examples).

 > ☝ **NOTE:** Earlier versions used a [different set of convention](version1.md#configuration).
-Don't worry, It is fully compatible.
+It will be supported in the forseable future but will eventually be phased out.

 ## Events
 Events are specified in the `when` tag like this: